thruster-rs/Thruster/README.md

 [Documentation](https://docs.rs/thruster/0.4.4/thruster/)

-thruster is a web framework that aims for developers to be productive and consistent across projects and teams.
+Thruster is a web framework that aims for developers to be productive and consistent across projects and teams.
 Its goals are to be:
 - Opinionated
 - Fast
 - Intuitive

+Thruster also
+- Does not use `unsafe`
+- Works in stable rust

 ## Opinionated